North Island Volcanic Plateau: Adventure and tourism

 Tourism is an economic mainstay of the region with a wide range of largely outdoor attractions from trout fishing, flyfishing on Tongariro River and harling on Lake Taupō, tramping, mountain biking centred on National Park, deer and pig hunting, horse riding to snowskiing/boarding on Mt Ruapehu.
 The Sir Edmund Hillary Outdoor Pursuits Centre, started by mountaineer Graeme Dingle in the 1970s, provides outdoor training experience and skills to secondary school groups and others.

-The Raurimu Spiral is a railway spiral traveling upwards 122 m in 1.6 km, via tunnels and 180-degree hairpin bends so the passengers near the head of the train can see the rear carriages heading in the opposite direction.
+The Raurimu Spiral is a railway spiral travelling upwards 122 m in 1.6 km, via tunnels and 180-degree hairpin bends so the passengers near the head of the train can see the rear carriages heading in the opposite direction.
 At the time of construction it was considered a masterpiece of engineering.
 This was the last stage to be built in the main trunk railway line completed in 1908.

 The Cold Kiwi Motorcycle Rally, advertised as NZ's longest running motorcycle rally, has been held on the plateau since 1972.

 The event is run by the Ruapehu Motorcycle Club in early September each year.
 Bikers sleep in their own tents despite the average temperature being −8 °C at night, but the club provides hot food and drinks, a bonfire, as well as competitions, souvenirs, live bands and toilet facilities.

 The one-day Tongariro Alpine Crossing from the Mangatepopo Valley across Mt Ngauruhoe and Mt Tongariro is named one of the greatest one-day walks in the world by the Department of Conservation.
 The 19.2 km track is well marked in summer and popular, but trampers need to be quite fit and well equipped as the route is exposed, especially during the winter months (April to September), when the route poles are sometimes hidden by snow or blown away.
 There are two well equipped huts near the ends of route.